Colleges of Durham University: Ushaw College

 Ushaw College was a Catholic seminary located in Ushaw Moor, a village to the west of Durham.
 It was opened in 1808 by scholars who had fled from Douai, France, when English College was forced to close during the French Revolution.
 It affiliated with Durham as 'Licensed Hall' in 1968, though it retained its role primarily as a seminary.
-It shut as a seminary in 2011 due to a declining number of vocations in the Catholic Church, but remains recognised as a licensed hall in the University's statutes.
+It shut as a seminary in 2011 due to a declining number of vocations in the Catholic Church.
 Part of the college is now used by Durham Business School, and it is also used for conferences and lectures by the Department of Theology and Religion.